Man reading a book

 USC JD/MBA Curriculum

 For their first year, JD/MBA students focus entirely on the early required law classes.
 USC lists these subjects as “Constitutional Law Structure, Contracts, Criminal Law, Legal Ethics, Legal Research, Writing and Advocacy, Procedure, Property, Torts,” all to be done in the first year.
-From here, the JD/MBA students branch out to exclusively focus on the MBA side of the degree for the second year.
-The significant part about this is that the law knowledge will help with understanding the part of the MBA curriculum that deals with real estate and the legal process involved.

 Admission Requirements and How to Apply